Story Behind In Flanders Fields Video

 © 2007 Anthony Hutchcroft

-The inspiration for the Flanders Fields video came from the composer’s wife Lee Kwidzinski, who is also the video’s director and dance choreographer.
+The inspiration for the In Flanders Fields music video came from the composer’s wife Lee Kwidzinski, who is also the video’s director and dance choreographer.

-Throughout the Flanders Fields video, especially in the opening and closing sequences, the central theme utilized is the image of the cross.
+Throughout the In Flanders Fields music video, especially in the opening and closing sequences, the central theme utilized is the image of the cross.

 Kwidzinski chose “white” costuming because she wanted the dancers to be symbolic of the “row on row” of white crosses.
 She also opens (and closes) the Flanders Fields video with the camera above the dancers in order to give the same perspective as the image in the photograph.

-The effect on video is a haunting, ghostly image that many viewers have interpreted to be angels or spirits of the fallen walking among the crosses of the graveyard In Flanders Fields.
+The effect on the music video is a haunting, ghostly image that many viewers have interpreted to be angels or spirits of the fallen walking among the crosses of the graveyard In Flanders Fields.

 In his In Flanders Fields poem, John McCrae’s use of imagery has since become a part of our collective memory of war.
 It is this “visual” aspect of the poem that Kwidzinski wanted to capture in her choreography.

-As you view the Flanders Fields video, watch for some of these images depicted by the dancers:
+As you view the In Flanders Fields music video, watch for some of these images depicted by the dancers:

 - “row on row” (of crosses)